 For a wide range of voting rules, all of these problems will be computationally easy.
-This certainly includes all voting rules for which manipulation is easy.

 Computing Dodgson Winners

 The first paper studying the computational complexity of determining the winner of an election is another important paper by Bartholdi, Tovey and Trick (1989).
 Recall the Dodgson rule: